Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

 \subsection{Timing comparison}

-We comment briefly on the comparison of running time between our method and the PC algorithm.
-The running time for generating a whole solution path of 30 graphs for the interventional data (results in Tables~\ref{tab:dBNsim1} and \ref{tab:dBNsim5}) was between 0.8 and 6 minutes for most graphs, except the four with $n=500$ and $p=100$ for which the running time was around 30 minutes.
-The PC algorithm was faster, spending at most 2 minutes in all the cases.
-For high-dimensional data (Table~\ref{tab:ObsHigh}), it took between 2 and 14 minutes for our method to compute the entire solution path, while the runtime for the PC algorithm was under one minute for all the data sets.
-Although the per-graph runtime of the CD algorithm is quite comparable, the PC algorithm has a clear advantage in terms of the overall speed.
-However, our method gives a principled way to incorporate interventional data and is often more accurate for data sets with small $n$ and large $p$.
+We comment briefly on the comparison of running time among the algorithms.
+The running time for generating a whole solution path for the interventional data (results in Tables~\ref{tab:cmpPC} and \ref{tab:cmpEE}) was within 40 seconds for all graphs.
+The PC algorithm was about two times faster than our CD algorithm for bipartite graphs and random DAGs, but it did not scale well for scale-free networks and small-world networks.
+For these two types of networks, running time of the PC algorithm was much longer for $n=500$ and $p=100$.
+For the high-dimensional data in Table~\ref{tab:highDim}, it took between 2 and 20 seconds for our method to compute the entire solution path.
+The speed of the PC algorithm was quite comparable to our CD algorithm on these data sets.
+The MMHC algorithm was faster which took at most 5 seconds for all data sets.
+The fastest algorithm was the HC algorithm, however, its accuracy in learning Bayesian networks was too bad so we will not go into details for this algorithm.
+Our method gives a principled way to incorporate interventional data and is often more accurate than the other competitors.
 These merits in performance justify its utility.
-In addition, there is room for a more efficient implementation of our algorithm which may improve its speed substantially, such as the use of stochastic gradient descent to save the computation of the gradient of the log-likelihood \eqref{eq:dgradient}.
+In addition, there is room for a more efficient implementation of our algorithm which may improve its speed substantially.